 Obligations to cooperate (foreigners)

-Foreigners are obliged to immediately assert their interests and circumstances favorable to them, unless they are obvious or known, stating verifiable circumstances, and to submit the necessary evidence of their personal circumstances, as well as other required certificates and permits, to the immigration authorities .
-Foreigners who hold a residence permit for gainful employment must also notify the competent immigration authorities within two weeks of becoming aware that the training or employment for which the residence permit was issued has been prematurely terminated (see Section 82 (6) of the Residence Act ).
+Foreigners are obligated to immediately assert their interests and circumstances favorable to them, unless they are obvious or known, by stating verifiable circumstances, and to submit the necessary proof of their personal circumstances, other required certificates, and permits to the immigration authorities .
+Foreigners who hold a residence permit for gainful employment must also notify the competent immigration authorities within two weeks of learning that the training or employment for which the residence permit was issued has been prematurely terminated (see Section 82 (6) of the Residence Act ).

 Related legal source: Section 82 para.
 1 sentence 1 Residence Act